schlae/HardDriveInfo/README.md

 * 1986 example: 74273, 2716, RP6 are not stuffed.

 * 1987 example: 74273, 2716, RP5, RP6, RP7, RP8, RP9, RP10, C18, C31, CR4, 7445(8C, 8B) are not stuffed.
 Q9 is replaced with a 620 ohm resistor between the emitter and base terminals.
 This disables the fancy pulldown resistors on the stepper motor circuit (probably a cost reduction).

+Unlike the EPROM chip on the ST-251 boards, the 2716 chip seems to be used to store tables for controlling the stepper motor.

 **20301 to 20527 changes**